metal-stack/metal-roles/partition/roles/mgmt-firewall/README.md

    - Masquerading: on
    - MSS clamping: on

+### VLAN

+Vlan 1 is tagged the port 4
+Vlan 2 is tagged the port 5 (WAN)

+Other Vlans can be configured dynamically.

 ### BGP

 BGP peer is hardcoded right now to be named mgmtsrv, the IP and AS can be configured dynamically.